-Etrin stepped slowly and cautiously down the stairs, Patience following him and peaking around his muscular frame.
+Etrin stepped slowly and cautiously down the stairs, Patience following him and peeking around his muscular frame.
 By the time they reached the bottom, nothing had jumped out and tried to kill them, so that was a good sign.

 Patience glanced around.
 The area they'd just entered was completely white – floor, walls, stairs – and everything seemed to have an eerie glow.
 That's when she looked up at Etrin.
 His gaze was focused intently on something.
 Her emerald orbs followed his sky blue ones, falling on a golden mask – not unlike the Tanas' and Elders' silver ones – that appeared to be floating across the room.

 The Protector of Earth hummed, approaching it carefully and reaching towards it.
 When he went to touch it, though, his hand passed right through it.
 He blinked a few times, trying again.
 "A hologram… Huh."